Glass for City Council 2020

 Yard Signs Contact Brett

-Brett Glass at workAbout Brett: Brett Glass is an electrical engineer and physicist (BS Case Tech 1981, MS Stanford 1985) and the owner of two local Laramie businesses (including the world's first wireless ISP).
+Brett Glass is an electrical engineer and physicist (BS Case Tech 1981, MS Stanford 1985) and owner of two local Laramie businesses (including the world's first wireless ISP).
 Many Laramie residents know him as "the Internet guy," because he helped to bring up the modern Internet as a graduate student at Stanford and taught free public classes on how to use it, at the Albany County Public Library, when it became available to the general public.
-He is also an author, a musician, an Extra Class amateur radio operator, a lover of good coffee and chocolate, a frequent speaker at technical conferences, and an advocate of ethical, transparent, fair, efficient, responsive government.
-He co-founded the Laramie Film Society and has served on the City's Zoning Board of Adjustment and Solar Board and the Wyoming State Telecommunications Council.
-He is a tenant, a homeowner, and a rental property manager and has done construction and remodeling, giving him broad, direct experience in housing issues.
-As a small businessperson and engineer, he has a head for numbers and an intuitive sense for when they do not add up; his long experience dealing with people and organizations has also made him a good judge of character.
-He has lived in Laramie continuously for approximately 30 years.
+He is also an author, a musician and songwriter, an Extra Class amateur radio operator, a lover of good coffee and chocolate, a frequent speaker at technical conferences, and an advocate of ethical, transparent, fair, efficient, responsive government.
+He co-founded the Laramie Film Society; has served on the Laramie Zoning Board of Adjustment and Solar Board, the Laramie Traffic Safety Commission, and the Wyoming State Telecommunications Council; and has testified before Congress.
+He is a homeowner, a tenant, and a rental property manager and has done construction and remodeling, giving him broad, direct experience in housing issues.
+As a small business owner and engineer, he has a head for numbers and an intuitive sense for when they do not add up.
+His long experience dealing with people and organizations has made him a good judge of character.
+He has lived in Laramie continuously for 32 years.

-Issues: The key issues now facing Laramie and its City Council include
+The key issues now facing Laramie and its City Council include

-• Maintenance and development of infrastructure, including long neglected water and sewer facilities and paving and flood control in West Laramie;
+• Maintenance and development of infrastructure, including streets, long neglected water and sewer facilities and paving and flood control in West Laramie;

 • Provision of quality, affordable city services and facilities, including trash collection, recycling, water, sewer, policing, animal control, the Laramie Recreation Center and Ice & Event Center,snow removal, parking enforcement, and street maintenance;